beberlei/assert/README.md

 }
 ```

-To get access to these assertion methods when chaining, you'll need to create your own assertion chain subclass.
+To get access to custom assertion methods when chaining, you'll need to create your own assertion chain subclass.

 ```php